top of page

 Defence applications magnify every possible inefficiency, especially when distributed fleets are involved.

-Managing mission survivability and risk is more than top-of-mind for defence and security drone operations, they are often mission-critical.
+Managing mission survivability and risk is more than top of mind for defence and security drone operations; they are often mission-critical.
 These operations push contested boundaries and capabilities, often operating BVLOS where an emergency landing is impossible.

 Now, AI-driven software can claim back some of this without reducing payloads.

+Of course, there are related commercial applications that can also benefit significantly from energy efficiency efforts, including logistics, mapping, and security.
 For instance, commercial logistics operations with large fleets with tightly constrained time windows can see immense gains with even single‑digit percentage improvements in consumption.
-In the case of BVLOS firefighting missions or inspections of power lines or pipelines, being able to travel longer with reduced worker travel resources can deliver significant cost savings, and even operator safety.
+In the case of BVLOS firefighting missions or inspections of power lines or pipelines, being able to travel longer with reduced worker travel resources can deliver significant cost savings and even improve operator safety.

 How Much Energy Can Be Saved with Smarter Flight